 “Steampunk” is a subgenre, a style, a mix, and a theme.
 “Steam” addresses 19th-century advanced technologies in a world were electricity and petroleum doesn’t exist.
 “Punk” expresses an edge applied to the Victorian style and subgenre.

 In the world of Steampunk, there is a strong reliance on mechanisms —opposed to complex technology.
 Gadgets with gears, pulleys, and ropes— all the cool tangible stuff that is neat to see in motion—are expressions of the industrial aspect of Steampunk, according to designers, Chris Erickson.

-Erickson and event coordinator, Bek Andoloro, are organizers who represent Copper Roses & Abseynthe, a group that helped give the night a sense of classy science fiction existence in a time of the 1880s.
+Erickson and event coordinator, Bek Andoloro, are organizers who represent Copper Roses & Absinthe, a group that helped give the night a sense of classy science fiction in a time of the 1880s.